OpenLiberty/liberty-tools-intellij/DEVELOPING.md

 This extension is built using the [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin/).

-1. Clone this repository: `git clone git@github.com:OpenLiberty/liberty-tools-intellij.git`
+1. Clone this repository: `git clone git@github.com:OpenLiberty/liberty-tools-intellij.git && cd liberty-tools-intellij`
 2. Import this repository as a Gradle project in IntelliJ IDEA
 3. Run `./gradlew runIde --stacktrace`.
 A new IntelliJ IDEA window will launch with the Liberty Tools plugin installed to it.
 You can connect the IntelliJ IDEA debugger to this process to debug the plugin.